NasAmin/trx-parser/README.md

 * Clone this repository
 * Run `npm run build` and `npm run test`
 * Run `npm run all` to regenerate the dist directory.
+* Make sure to check in files changed inside the disk directory